 This article proceeds in four parts.
 Section I traces the history of the conflict over proposals to change Head Start's funding and organizational structure.
 I conclude that the dispute cannot easily be reduced to partisan politics and that the substance of the opposition has changed very little over the years, even though the particular proposals for structural change have been quite different.
 Section II examines the policy and doctrinal changes relevant to Head Start over the last forty years, arguing that the needs and expectations of the 1965 program have a very different resonance in the new millennium.
 Section III considers why the advocates have been so resistant to structural change, given these changed circumstances.
 The literature on negotiation theory and practice offers a helpful lens. through which to analyze the problem, especially in the literature's distinction between positions -- the particular and opposing outcomes to which each side stakes a claim -- and interests -- the underlying reasons why each side finds its desired outcome appealing.
 I explore the benefits of paying attention to interests over positions, the perils of focusing on narrow positions, and the barriers to an interest-based process.
 Finally, Section IV proposes a way forward, offering an inclusive and participatory consensus-based process to help the parties consider and respond to the underlying interests behind their positions.
 The article concludes that an honest assessment of the role of Head Start in the country's early childhood education and care movement could lead to structural experimentation that would benefit all concerned.

 Scholarly Commons Citation

 Pasachoff, Eloise, "Block Grants, Early Childhood Education, and the Reauthorization of Head Start: From Positional Conflict to Interest-Based Agreement" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 693.
+693.